 At the moment Google Swiffy, released just a few months after Adobe's conversion tool, is the most promising of the two for more advanced Flash creations.
-This is because in addition to animations and graphics it can also convert Actionscript 2 into HTML.
+This is because in addition to animations and graphics it can also convert Actionscript 2 and 3 into HTML5.
 Swiffy can convert Flash on the fly right in your browser and the conversion process is very fast - results often appear within seconds.
-It also displays both the Flash and HTML5 versions next to each other for easy comparison.
-Update: as of 11 December 2012, Swiffy now has experimental support for actionscript 3.

-On the downside, Swiffy does not yet fully support Actionscript 3.
-Since Actionscript 3 has been around since 2006 most recent Flash applications use v3 rather than the v2 supported by Swiffy.
-Moreover, Actionscript 2 support is still limited and a number of common features cannot yet be converted.
+On the downside, Swiffy does not yet fully support Actionscript 3, and a number of common features cannot yet be converted.
 Swiffy is updated regularly though and the latest updates can be seen in the Swiffy release notes.

 The Swiffy HTML output cannot be edited (or at least not easily), unlike the output from Adobe's CreateJS Toolkit.

-Still, Swiffy shows a lot of promise, and although it may not be able to convert most complex apps such as Flash games, with a bit of tweaking it might be capable converting quite a few Flash apps.
+Swiffy shows a lot of promise, and although it may not be able to convert very complex apps and games, with a bit of tweaking it can be used to convert almost anything.

 The Swiffy Gallery shows some interesting examples of what can be converted successfully, including two simple Flash games.

-Adobe's CreateJS Toolkit and Google's Swiffy each have advantages and disadvantages so one or the other may be more suitable for your needs.
+Adobe's HTML5 Canvas conversion and Google's Swiffy each have advantages and disadvantages so one or the other may be more suitable for your needs.
 The main differences are summarized below.

-- Swiffy: can be used directly in the web-browser, or as an Adobe Flash Professional extension
+- Google Swiffy: can be used directly in the web-browser, or as an Adobe Flash Professional extension

 On PCs, the lack of support for HTML5 means that Flash will likely remain popular for complex apps and games for at least some years to come.
-For mobile devices and tablets, it is not likely that Flash will ever see widespread usage in the web browser.
-Instead it is distributed in the form of apps.
-It has become a popular platform for building mobile apps because it can be distributed relatively easily across different platforms, including Apple's Mac OS X, iOS on iPads and iPhones, Google Android, RIM BlackBerry, Microsoft Windows and even TVs.
-Many people have Flash-based apps on their iPhones and other devices, without even realizing it.
+It will probably be replaced completely with HTML5 in other areas such as for advertising and animations.
+For mobile devices and tablets, Flash is supported in certain non-free web browser apps but is not likely to see widespread use.
+Instead it's future is in the form of apps.
+It is already a popular platform for building mobile apps because it can be distributed relatively easily across different platforms, including Apple's Mac OS X, iOS on iPads and iPhones, Google Android, RIM BlackBerry, Microsoft Windows and even TVs.
+Many people have apps on their iPhones and other devices developed using a Flash development platform without realizing it.

 By the time that HTML5 becomes more widely supported on PCs than Flash, which may be around five years from now, it is very likely that Flash to HTML5 conversion tools will have become sophisticated enough to convert more complex Flash apps.
 HTML5 will need to evolve to be able develop the kind of complex apps that can be built with Flash today, and the evolution of conversion tools will go side by side with the evolution of HTML5 itself.
 Although many Flash developers consider HTML5 to be a step back, I see this as a small step back that will lead to a giant leap forward.
 It is too early to tell what the possibilities will be, but the future of interactive media looks as promising as ever.